DSC06146

 Installation of monopiles completed

 On Wednesday 8 February, Van Oord installed the last of all 70 monopiles.
-This made the contours of the wind farm visible.
+This made the contours of the wind park visible.

 June, 2023